bunnywaffle/Storyteller-AI/README.md

 We need the following to complete the Storyteller-AI project:

 * More developers to help with the implementation of the platform.
-* Creative writers to submit stories to the platform.
 * Testers to help us find and fix bugs.
 * Users to provide feedback on the platform.